 Whether You Use White or Brown Sugar, use a Half Cup of Sugar for Every Cup and a Half of Boiling Water Depending on How Many Pears You are Dehydrating

-Alternatively, dissolve a ½ cup of honey in 1 and a ½ cups of boiling water for a more exotic taste.
+Alternatively, dissolve ½ cup of honey in 1 and ½ cup of boiling water for a more exotic taste.
 If you have a very sweet tooth, add the honey to sugar water once it has cooled off.

 Step 2.
 Keep a bowl of cool water next to you to put the pears in as you peel them and slice them – optionally you can add a teaspoon of lemon juice or white vinegar stirred in so that they do not turn brown.